Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-The line **// put the main contents of your program below here** is a comment.
+The line "// put the main contents of your program below here" is a **comment**.

 A comment documents information about the program.

 Comments help programmers communicate and understand the program.

+Note: Comment your programs!
+See this [website](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/) for best practices.

 ---